Sabnaj-42/2nd-brain/db2Clustering/README.md

 # ================================

 # Set log archiving method (required for HADR)
-db2 UPDATE DB CFG FOR $db_name USING LOGARCHMETH1 "DISK:/shared-logs/" #DISK:/shared-logs directory must exist or created. (pvc mounted path)
+db2 UPDATE DB CFG FOR $db_name USING LOGARCHMETH1 "DISK:/shared-logs/" #DISK:/shared-logs directory must exist or created. (pvc mounted path can be used)

 # Log index build operations for safe replication
 db2 UPDATE DB CFG FOR $db_name USING LOGINDEXBUILD ON